wlhunter00/AM-Automated-Opportunity-Capture/README.md

 - [ ] Scrape 10Times.com using infinite scrolling.
 - [ ] Use FBO.gov's API to scrape their RFPs.
 - [ ] Decentralize the PATHs.
+- [ ] Rename the job tables in SQL so that it is more clear that they are jobs (current and master).

 ## Technologies
 Project was created with: